fferflo/einx/docs/source/gettingstarted/neuralnetworks.rst

             return x

 Unlike a tensor, the tensor factory does not provide shape constraints to the expression solver and requires that we define the missing axes (``c2``) manually.
-Here, this corresponds to specifying the ``out_channels`` parameter of the linear layer.
+Here, this corresponds to specifying the number of output channels of the linear layer.
 All other axis values are determined implicitly from the input shapes.

 The weights are created once a layer is run on the first input batch.
 This is common practice in jax-based frameworks like Flax and Haiku where a model is typically first invoked with a dummy batch to instantiate all weights.